WKBN Meteorologist pledges to do Polar Plunge for personal reason

-Our noon meteorologist Jim Loboy is helping!
-If we get another $500 dollars by this weekend, he’ll do a polar plunge.
-Yes, he’ll jump into freezing cold water.
+Our noon meteorologist Jim Loboy is helping.
+If we get another $500 by this weekend, he’ll do a polar plunge.
+Yes, he’ll jump into freezing cold water!

 It’s all because this is something near and dear to his heart.

 That polar plunge is Saturday, Feb.
-26th at Bedford Trails Golf Course.
-If just 20 of you donate $25 bucks,
+26 at Bedford Trails Golf Course.
+If just 20 people donate $25,

 Loboy will make the jump!

-Note: Editor’s Note: The $500 needed was raised.
-Thank you for donating!